-The Fall 2023 Call for Courses is live!
-If you are interested in teaching a course with community engagement (whatever the format) in Fall 2023, please complete this form!
+The Spring 2024 Call for Courses is now open!
+If you are interested in teaching a course with community engagement in Spring 2024, click the link below:

 A few months prior to each semester, CETR sends out a Call for Community-Engaged Courses & Projects, where faculty members are asked to indicate their plans to teach with a community-engaged component the following semester.
 In this we collect general course material, information on the type of support you would like, and motivations for wanting to integrate community into your teaching.

 This planning calendar allows us to make connections with service-learning teaching assistants, community partners, as well as mark upcoming courses with the service-learning attribute prior to the start of student registration.